Resources

 What is a DXF File?
 CAD Format Guide for Surveyors

 DXF (Drawing Exchange Format) is an open CAD file format from Autodesk.
-What's inside a DXF, how it's used in surveying, and how to view it.
+What is inside a DXF, how it is used in surveying, and how to view one online.

 April 12, 2026